 (9) The name, address, and telephone number of a person from whom additional information may be obtained.
 Information entitled to confidential treatment pursuant to Section 114(c) of the Act or state law shall not be released pursuant to this provision.
 However, the contents of a Title V permit shall not be entitled to protection under Section 114(c) of the Act.

-(10) Locations where copies of the permit application and the proposed permit may be reviewed, including the closest department office, and the times at which they shall be available for public inspection.
+(10) Locations where copies of the permit application and the proposed permit may be reviewed and the times at which they shall be available for public inspection.

 d.
 At least 30 days shall be provided for public comment.
 Notice of any public hearing shall be given at least 30 days in advance of the hearing.